 We don’t require anyone studying, or initiating, in the Temple to renounce any other traditions, religions, or practices while pursuing work in the Temple.
 Students and graduates can continue with whatever practices, community work, and traditions they desire, as long as your commitments to our course are kept.
 If other work is a distraction to your coursework, we will ask you to make a commitment to the class, but do not require you to leave anything to do so.
 You must manage your own time, effort, and energy in these matters and make appropriate decisions.
 Many initiates of the Temple are also active initiates in other traditions and this poses no conflict for us.
 We often see the double meaning in the idea of a “degree” within a tradition, and look at it akin to degrees within other educational institutions.
 You can have multiple undergraduate degrees from different institutions, along with Masters and PhDs from even more academic institutions, and still maintain the integrity and use of your earlier degrees.
 If you, or elders of other traditions, feel there is an energetic, spiritual, or personal conflict from maintaining more than one, that is up to you to resolve and make the appropriate decision for you and your path.
 We will never require you to resign or renounce any other work you are called to do, even if it’s not within the scope and mission of the Temple.

-The balance of the fee for the entire course is due by the start date of the first class.
-This fee covers all online written and audio materials, usually sent in PDF and MP3 formats.
+The course fee covers all online written and audio materials, usually sent in PDF and MP3 formats.
 This does not include the required textbook or CD companion (required for the online course) both of which can be ordered at fine local metaphysical stores or online, including at www.christopherpenczak.com.
 The class fee also does not include any suggested reading or supplies, such as incense, candles, herbs, stones, or jewelry.
 You will be notified of suggested materials in each of the appropriate lessons.

-A payment link is included in the confirmation message when you complete the online form, which you may use to submit the deposit, balance of your payment, or to pay for the class in full; you may also mail a check or money order.
+Payment: A payment link to pay via PayPal (including credit and debit card payments) is included in the confirmation message when you complete the online form, which you may use to submit the deposit, balance of your payment, or to pay for the class in full; you may also mail a check or money order.
 Please do not send cash.
 All checks and money orders can be made directly to “Temple of Witchcraft” and mailed to:

 Temple of Witchcraft